 Transferring Your Investments to Moneyfarm

 Transferring your investments to Moneyfarm works just the same as it does with other mainstream financial services providers.
-Once you have an account with them, you just need to access the transfer in form which can be found via your account page.
+Once you have an account with them, you just need to access the transfer-in form which can be found via your account page.

-Transfers into your Moneyfarm ISA won’t count towards your £20,000 annual allowance but it’s worth noting that if you’re transferring from a cash ISA your money won’t be put into a cash ISA with Moneyfarm as they don’t offer this facility currently.
+Transfers into your Moneyfarm stocks and shares ISA won’t count towards your £20,000 annual allowance but it’s worth noting that if you’re transferring from a cash ISA your money won’t be put into a cash ISA with Moneyfarm as they don’t offer this facility currently.
 Additionally, if you’re moving from an investing platform with personalised portfolios, your money won’t be invested in the same companies or funds (unless by chance you have picked the same ETFs as the team at Moneyfarm).